-Get your perfect mix of questions with Template Builder
+Get your perfect mix of questions in seconds.
+Use our Questionnaire Template Builder!

 All too often, we hear of HR pros and recruiters relying on a standard reference template that they use across the board, for every hire, at every level, in every country, at every office…. you get the picture!

 While consistency is important for references taken on candidates for the same role, a lack of template tailoring means the reference process delivers less of the insights that make for a truly informed hiring decision.